luiyen/llm-code-review/README.md

 # llm-code-review-action
+_This is a fork of the GitHub project originally authored by (https://github.com/luiyen/llm-code-review)[https://github.com/luiyen/llm-code-review].
+Aside from some trivial modifications, all credit and praise is due to @luiyen._

 A container GitHub Action to review a pull request by HuggingFace's LLM Model.

 If the size of a pull request is over the maximum chunk size of the HuggingFace API, the Action will split the pull request into multiple chunks and generate review comments for each chunk.